 Sheffield City Council's score of 31 is higher than 60% of the industry.
 This can give you a sense of how well the company is doing compared to its peers.

 In 2022, Sheffield City Council reported total carbon emissions of approximately 2,211,310,000 kg CO2e.
 This figure reflects a slight decrease from 2021, when emissions were about 2,283,500,000 kg CO2e, and a reduction from 2020's total of approximately 2,248,680,000 kg CO2e.
 The council's emissions have shown a downward trend from 2019, which recorded about 2,605,700,000 kg CO2e, and 2018's total of approximately 2,672,780,000 kg CO2e.
 Sheffield City Council has set ambitious climate commitments, aiming for a 95% reduction in greenhouse gas (GHG) emissions by 2030.
-This target encompasses both Scope 1 and Scope 2 emissions, with an expected 80% reduction achieved through direct council actions and the remaining 15% through offsetting measures and land use, land-use change, and forestry (LULUCF) sequestration, potentially outside the city boundary.
-To meet net-zero goals by 2030, the council anticipates annual reductions of approximately 9.7% for non-domestic emissions and 12.6% for fleet emissions, starting from 2023.
-These targets are part of a broader strategy to enhance sustainability and combat climate change effectively.
-The emissions data and climate commitments are sourced from The Sheffield Metropolitan District Council, with no data cascaded from a parent organization.
+This target is expected to be achieved through 80% direct action by the council, with the remaining 15% accounted for through offsetting measures and land use, land-use change, and forestry (LULUCF) sequestration, potentially outside the city boundary.
+Specific annual reduction targets have been established, including a 9.7% reduction for non-domestic emissions and a 12.6% reduction for fleet emissions, both aimed at achieving net zero by 2030.
+The emissions data and climate commitments are sourced from The Sheffield Metropolitan District Council, with no cascaded data from a parent organization.
+The council's proactive approach to climate action underscores its commitment to sustainability and reducing its carbon footprint.

 Companies disclose and commit to reducing emissions to show they are serious about reducing emissions impact over time.
 They can also help a company track its progress over time.